muru2005/gdg_final_lms_helper/README.md

 2. Navigate to `/files` in your browser
 3. Hover over any file to see the three action buttons
 4. Click any button to:
-   - View the file and ask AI questions
+   - View the file and ask AI questions and attend quiz
    - Generate an interactive mind map
    - Create a comprehensive summary

 The system will ask for confirmation before generating new content and will cache results for faster subsequent access.
+Regenerate option is there as well regenerate the summary or the mindmap

 ## Share Feature